redsanket/spark/external/storm/guide/architecture/index.rst

 Architecture
 ============

+..
+Status: Finished first draft.
+Could use another copy edit and possible a section on topology.

-In this chapter, we'll first look at the physical architecture of
+In this chapter, we'll look at how Storm fits in the big Hadoop picture and then the components of a Storm cluster.

 Storm in the Hadoop Ecosystem
 =============================